Advice and information for those caring for a disabled family/whānau member

 Literacy Aotearoa can help the young adult with reading, writing, maths and is committed to providing person-centered learning, at no direct cost to the learner.
 Call them on 0800 678 910 to find out about the services they provide.

-Vocational services are funded by MSD or MOH (if the person has a health need) and are typically free.
+Vocational services are currently funded by MSD or MOH (if the person has a health need).
 Vocational services often provide a mix of:

 in-house programmes (ie, cooking, music, life skills, creative activities) and